 The degree may be awarded for music performance, music education, composition, music theory, musicology/music history, music technology, music therapy, music ministry, music business, music entertainment, music production or jazz studies.

 The career trajectory of people with a Music degree appears to be focused around a few careers.
-The most common career that users with Music degrees have experience in is Music Teacher, followed by Musician, Composer, Conductor, Piano Accompanist, Singer, Choir Director, Music Therapist, Music Producer, and Audio Engineer.
+The most common career that users with Music degrees have experience in is Music Teacher, followed by Musician, Composer, Conductor, Piano Accompanist, Singer, Music Librarian, Music Therapist, Music Producer, and Audio Engineer.

 |Career||% of graduates||% of population||Multiple|